The Energy and Environmental Management System (EEMS)

 The integrated Energy and Environmental Management System covers all activities and services under the operational control of the University at the Whiteknights, London Road and Greenlands Campus*.

 The EEMS has been certified to the internationally recognised standards ISO 14001:2015 and ISO 50001:2018 - the certificates can be found on our policies and strategies webpage.

 Further information about the ISO standards/processes can be found on the ISO website here:

-The EMS aims to reduce the environmental and energy impacts of the University's activities by using the structured EMS framework based on continual improvement and embedding sustainability into key business processes.
-The Environmental Management System has been certified to the internationally recognised ISO14001:2015 standard and ISO50001:2018.
+The EEMS aims to reduce the environmental and energy impacts of the University's activities by using a structured framework based on continual improvement and embedding sustainability into key business processes.

 1) To protect the environment by preventing or mitigating adverse environmental impacts;

 2) To enhance the University’s environmental and energy performance;